futureoceanslab/Fisheries-Resilience-Index/data/README.md

 - **STOCK** (character): Stock

 - **HDI** (numeric): Development indicator.
 Human Development Index.
 UNDP.
-See "DEVELOPMENT (I4)" in 3.A in "SI 2.
+See "INSTITUTIONAL STRENGTH (I4)" in 3.A in "SI 2.
 Indicators and Factors" for details

+-- **Compliance** (integer): Compliance scores by country 2010.
+Inclusion of requirements by country.
+See "INSTITUTIONAL STRENGTH (I4)" in 3.A in "SI 2.
+Indicators and Factors" for details

 - **TAC** (integer): Catch quotas indicator.
 Totall allowable catch per country and stock. europa.eu.
+See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
+Indicators and Factors" for details

+- **Above_TAC** (integer): Catches above advised TAC.
+Country catches above TAC.
+SSMM Carpenter et al..
 See "CATCH QUOTAS (I3)" in 3.A in "SI 2.
 Indicators and Factors" for details

 - **Swaps** (numeric): Property rights indicator.
 Monetary exchange of quota in a country.
 Total ITQ per country and stock 2000-2006.
 Andersen et al., 2009.
 See "PROPERTY.RIGHTS (I2)" in 3.A in "SI 2.
 Indicators and Factors" for details